MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

 ## <a name="domain-migration"></a> Are domain migrations supported?

 Storage Migration Service doesn't allow migrating between Active Directory domains.
 Migrations between servers will always join the destination server to the same domain.
 You can use migration credentials from different domains in the Active Directory forest.
-The Storage Migration Sevice does support migrating between workgroups.
+The Storage Migration Service does support migrating between workgroups.

 ## <a name="cluster-support"></a> Are clusters supported as sources or destinations?